MohamedHamdy98/Counting_Speeding_Vehicles/README.md

 # object-Counting
-by using computer vision and supervision tool , i make object counting cars project...😀
+by using computer vision and supervision tool , i create object counting and calculate the Speeding of cars project...😀